 - The dental clinic appeared clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with medical emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to manage risks for patients, staff, equipment and the premises.
+Appropriate medicines and most life-saving equipment were available. - The practice had systems to help them manage risk to patients and staff.
+However, we found minor shortfalls in managing the risk associated with fire safety and electrical safety management. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - 1 Eccleshall Dental Clinic Inspection report 22/01/2024